flalom/drugsens/README.md

 ### Data Binding and Processing

-These lines sets stage for `DRUGSENS` to find the directory path where the microscopy image data are located. `defined_path` is a predefined variable that should contain the base path.
+These lines sets stage for `drugsens` to find the directory path where the microscopy image data are located. `defined_path` is a predefined variable that should contain the base path.
 This makes it easier to access and manage the files during processing.
 It is convenient also to define the `desired_file_extensions_of_the_files`, usually `csv` is a good start.

 ``` r
 defined_path <- "<USER_DEFINED_PATH>"